 5. Skógafoss Waterfall

-Skógafoss is another stunning waterfall in South Iceland.
+Skógafoss is also among the most stunning waterfalls in Iceland.
 Located along the Ring Road between Reykjavik and Vik, this beauty is a popular highlight for visitors traveling along the South Coast.

 6. Sólheimasandur Plane Wreck Site